Improving Learning

 To a graduating high school senior, grades are everything.
 But how do colleges view bad grades and can you still get into college without a perfect GPA?
 Keep reading to find out.

 High school is a stressful period for young adults.
-Between the struggles with changing hormones, social pressures, and academics all rolled into a four-year span, it can be quite overwhelming.
+Between the struggles with changing hormones, social pressures, and academics all rolled into four years, it can be pretty overwhelming.

-For many students, getting good grades feels like the only thing that matters.
-After all, good grades are what gets a student into college.
-Or are they?
+For many students, getting good grades is the only thing that matters.
+After all, good grades are what gets a student into college—or are they?

 College admissions have changed significantly over the years.
 Today, colleges want to see their students be well-rounded individuals with real-life experience and a direction for their future.
 Grades are still a key indicator of discipline and academic potential, but they aren’t everything.
 Even if you have poor grades, you can still get into college.

-In this article, we’ll talk about the importance of grades and how much they really matter for college applications.
-We’ll also discuss some strategies to address poor grades in your college applications to increase your chances of being accepted.
+In this article, we’ll discuss the importance of grades and how much they matter for college applications.
+We’ll also discuss some strategies for addressing poor grades in college applications to increase your chances of acceptance.

 . . .read more